alpha8eta/qurious-ai/CONTRIBUTING.md

-# Contributing to Morphic
+# Contributing to Qurious AI

-Thank you for your interest in contributing to Morphic!
+Thank you for your interest in contributing to Qurious AI!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct